jaehosung/jaehossung/_posts/2018-06-16-welcome-to-jekyll.markdown

 date:   2018-06-16 00:13:31 +0900
 categories: blog
 ---
-I promised me to start the blog many times, but I never tried.
+I promised me to start my blog many times, but I never tried.
 It took 1 years to write my first post.
 Well begun is half done!
 I hope not to stop blogging.